-While the chain of title on your property may appear perfectly sound, it’s possible that a prior deed was made by an undocumented immigrant, a minor, a person of unsound mind, or one who is reported single but in actuality married.
+While the chain of title on your property may appear perfectly sound, it’s possible that a prior deed was made by a minor, a person of unsound mind, or one who is reported single but in actuality married.
 These instances may affect the enforceability of prior deeds, affecting prior (and possibly present) ownership.

 4. Missing heirs

 When a person dies, the ownership of his home may fall to his heirs, or those named within his will.
 However, those heirs are sometimes missing or unknown at the time of death.
 Other times, family members may contest the will for their own property rights.
 These scenarios — which can happen long after you have purchased the property — could impact your rights to the property.
 This is a perfect example of why you should buy title insurance – to defend against a completely unexpected issue.

 Unfortunately, we don’t live in a completely honest world.
 Sometimes forged or fabricated documents that affect property ownership are filed within public records, obscuring the rightful ownership of the property.
 Once these forgeries come to light, you have to defend your rights to your home may be in jeopardy.